yehia67/documentation/node-software/0.1/introduction/overview.md

 -------------------------
 ![Chronicle](../images/Chronicle.png)
 ## [Chronicle](../chronicle/introduction/overview.md)
-Chronicle is an addition to the IRI node software that allows you to store all transactions that reach an IRI node in a distributed database that scales well and has many security options.
+Chronicle is an addition to the IRI node software that allows you to store all transactions in a separate distributed database that's secure and scales well.
 -------------------------

 -------------------------